SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/nowcast.rst

 where the templates for the pages that nowcast creates on the :kbd:`salishsea.eos.ubc.ca` site are stored.

 So,
-the commands to create a directory structure for testing of nowcast components are:
+the commands to create the directory structure are:

 .. code-block:: bash